KeepArtEvil/ofBook/11_sound/chapter.md

 ...you'll introduce a bit of unique character to each instance of the sound.

 One other big feature of ofSoundPlayer is easy spectrum access.
 On the desktop platforms, you can make use of ofSoundGetSpectrum() to get the *frequency domain* representation of the sound coming from all of the currently active ofSoundPlayers in your app.
-An explanation of the frequency domain is coming a little later in this chapter, but running the openFrameworks *soundPlayerFFTExample* will give you the gist.
+An explanation of the frequency domain comes later in this chapter, but running the openFrameworks *soundPlayerFFTExample* will give you a good idea of what is going on.

 Ultimately, ofSoundPlayer is a tradeoff between ease-of-use and control.
 You get access to multiplay and pitch-shifted playback but you don't get extremely precise control or access to the individual samples in the sound file.
 For this level of control, ofSoundStream is the tool for the job.